shyam1s15/ECAT/README.md

 ## Business Model

 You deliver content to students using online and offline medium where it aims for all segments.
-Our buisness relies on Content creators like any individual or organizations, They get benifit of brand, marketing and ease of distribution.
+Our buisness relies on Content creators like any individual or organizations, They get benefit of brand, marketing and ease of distribution.
+Teachers are benefited to redistribute those content to our lovely students with single click of buttons.

 ## references